Dylan Moore Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the fifth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Blue Jays' 3.86 team ERA ranks seventh across all league pitching staffs.

-- Blue Jays pitchers combine to give up 122 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).
+- Blue Jays pitchers combine to allow 126 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.